cloudnative-pg/cloudnative-pg/docs/src/operator_capability_levels.md

 The operator automatically creates a certification authority for every PostgreSQL cluster, which is used to issue and renew TLS certificates for clients' authentication, including streaming replication standby servers (instead of passwords).
+Support for a custom certification authority for client certificates is available through secrets: this also includes integration with cert-manager.
 Certificates can be issued with the `cnp` plugin for `kubectl`.

 ### TLS connections